 The issue with digging down is if you do live in a high-risk area, you could still be looking at a lifetime spent as a mole person, assuming you managed to get down far enough to avoid radiation.
 You’ll only have about 10 to 15 minutes between when the bombs hit (if you’re anywhere near ground zero, you won’t have time to do anything) and when the radiation reaches you.
 Keep your mouth open if you see an explosion to keep your eardrums intact and RUN to your shelter.
 Then you have to think about contaminated groundwater and food supplies.
 Really, you’re better off moving somewhere that the nukes aren’t likely to find.

 WWIII Helpful Hint!
 Head to the southern hemisphere.
-There’s fewer valuable targets, fewer major, industrial nations, and fewer nuclear weapons.
+There are fewer valuable targets, fewer major, industrial nations, and fewer nuclear weapons.

 The small, sparsely populated nation of Iceland is largely divorced both from most major international politics and from physical contact with another country.
 The combination of physical isolation, neutrality on the governmental stage, and an inhospitable climate make it a tremendous place to stay safe from nuclear issues.